zhen69/Train/README.md

 # Train
-Created a train as a custom doubly linked list where users can add/remove train cars, update products on a specific train, and display information in various format.
+Created a train as a custom doubly linked list where users can add/remove train cars, update products on a specific train, and display information in various formats.

 Language Used: Java